For professionals

 Corporate accreditation

-The scheme allows firms to identify themselves as accredited personal injury lawyers and use the APIL accreditation quality marks.
+This scheme allows an office or chambers to identify itself as accredited and use the APIL accreditation quality mark.

 Association of Personal Injury Lawyers - accredited practice Association of Personal Injury Lawyers - accredited chambers

-Accreditation is by individual office and there are seven criteria for accreditation:
+Accreditation is by individual office and there are four criteria for accreditation that must be satisfied in order to be granted corporate accreditation:

 • The organisation